dwyl/flutter-todo-list-tutorial/README.md

 the description becomes editable.

 They can edit by changing
-the text and then unfocussing
+the text and then unfocusing
 (e.g. tapping away from the `TodoItem` widget).

 ```dart